bhisaac/5eFP/5eFP-SRD.md

 Choosing a background provides you with traits and important story cues about your character’s identity.
 Backgrounds describe all events leading up to joining a life of adventure.
 Your starting gear represents the implements and reagents typical of your chosen background.
 How did you learn the skills of your class?
 Refer to your setting handbook for potential answers to these questions.

-~~The most important question to ask about your background is what changed?
+The most important question to ask about your background is what changed?
 Why did you stop doing whatever your background describes and start adventuring?
 Where did you get the money to purchase your starting gear, or, if you come from a wealthy background, why don’t you have more money?
-How did you learn the skills of your class?
-What sets you apart from ordinary people who share your background?~~
+How did you learn the proficiencies of your class?
+What sets you apart from ordinary people who share your background?
+Your setting handbook helps you answer these questions.

 The sample backgrounds presented here provide both concrete benefits (features, proficiencies, and languages) and roleplaying suggestions.